Back to Top

 THE EARLY YEARS

 I attended Madison Elementary, Lincoln Junior High and graduated from Santa Monica High School in 1971.
-When I was eleven years old, my father gave me a membership in the Boys Club of Santa Monica.
+When I was eleven, my father gave me a membership in the Boys Club of Santa Monica.
 Little did I know the tremendous effect this organization would have on my life.
 At the club, I became friends with kids of all backgrounds.
 I enrolled in the club leadership program, and the day I turned 16, I officially became an employee of the club- my first job!
 I coached the younger kids in sports and became a mentor to them.
-Today I am Past President of the Boys & Girls Clubs of Santa Monica Council.
+Today, I am a Past President of the Boys & Girls Clubs of Santa Monica Council.
 I assisted the Clubs in raising thousands of valuable dollars for the youth of our community.

 I switched careers and became the President of a boutique collection of luxury lifestyle stores for a decade.
-To assure the success of every location, I studied urban design and the effects of business development on each city.
+To ensure the success of every location, I studied urban design and the effects of business development on each city.
 It was a great experience.

 TODAY